dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 # Nullability Prediction Accuracy Across Training and Scale {#sec:results}

+In this section, we study the performance of our nullability probes across time and scale [@tigges24].
+We use a mass-means probe [@li24] on all layers, with a linear regression determining the weights of each layer.
+@li24 and @zhou23 suggest that mass means probes are best for reading, while the direction perpendicular to the separating hyperplane is best for intervention.
+However, previous work leaves open the question of cross-layer weights.
+We use LR on the cross-layer weights because that is the probing method that we found works best overall.
+\AT{see section/appendix for further discussion}
+While we
-We first measure the accuracy of Pythia models of various sizes and number of pre-training steps.
-We use a mass-means probe on all layers, with a linear regression determining the weights of each layer, since that is the probing method that we found works best overall.
-While we measured accuracy for every available Pythia model size, we exclude the smallest (14 million parameters) from this graph since it would exist entirely above the top of the graph.
+measured accuracy for every available Pythia model size, we exclude the smallest (14m) from this plot since it would exist entirely above the top of the plot.

 ![The performance, measured in binary cross-entropy, of each Pythia model size during pretraining.
 Since this graph is of loss, lower is better](images/accuracy_during_pretraining.svg){#fig:models-and-steps}

-In [@Fig:models-and-steps], we can see how loss behaves as model size increases, and the number of pre-training steps increases.
-Generally, we see the loss decreases as models get bigger and are trained for longer.
-However, models with fewer than 1 billion parameters reach their lowest loss before the end of training, and loss increases after.\todo{this is not what overtrained means} This indicates that these models may be "overtrained", at least judging by this particular task.
-This is to be expected as Pythia trains all model sizes for the same number of steps, so some will be overtrained while others will be undertrained.
+In [@Fig:models-and-steps], we plot loss against scale and time.
+As expected, we see that loss tends to decreases as models get bigger and are trained for longer.
+However, models with fewer than 1 billion parameters reach their minimum loss well before the end of training.
+This may be because the features beyond this point become more complex --- less linear, or the represented features themselves represent more subtle concepts. \AT{speculation}

 # Related Work